Windrow/ProjectPangu/README.md

 - Register multiple button groups to the screen they are allocated.
 - When user actions are forwarded to the screen, the actions are forwarded to affected button group.

+#### Map Interpreter

+- A collection of art resources.
+- Display the map on a screen according to map elements status and display configurations.
+- Incremental display, update changed parts only.

 #### Action Simulator

 - Simulate a series of designed actions to the application.